gotthardp/lorawan-server/README.md

-# Compact LoRaWAN Server
+# Compact server for private LoRa networks

 Open-source LoRaWAN Server that integrates both the network-server and the application-server.
-This is useful for application providers that operate their own LoRaWAN network, or for device and application developers.
+This is useful for application providers that operate their own LoRa network, or for device and application developers.

 The server: